 We welcome handcrafted yarn and quilted items (knit, crochet, woven, etc.) that incorporate an element of 3 in any creative manner.
-3 represents the individual creator of the item, the recipient, and the Spirit of Life that creates and unites all of Creation.
-3 also symbolizes the importance of the Abrahamic faith traditions (Judaism, Christianity, Islam) to global peace.
-Because these three traditions represent 2/3 of the world’s population, there is virtually no chance for global peace until our Abrahamic Family is knit together in a tapestry of respect and commitment to compassionate coexistence.
-3 also represents our work of crafting three essential elements of life: hope, healing, and peace.
+This element of 3 represents many aspects of what we do.
+Firstly, it represents the trifold connections among the creator of the item, the recipient, and the Spirit of Life that creates and unites all of Creation.
+It also symbolizes the importance of the three Abrahamic faith traditions -- Judaism, Christianity, Islam -- to global peace: because these three traditions represent 2/3 of the world’s population, there is virtually no chance for global peace until our Abrahamic Family is knit together in a tapestry of respect and commitment to compassionate coexistence.
+The element of 3 also represents our work of crafting three essential elements of life: hope, healing, and peace.

 Our tangible knitting & crocheting is an outward & visible sign of our inner dedication to prayerfully knitting together the Beloved Community.
-Please pray for the woman, teen, child, infant, or family who will receive the item you create, & for a future in which all women can raise their children in peace.
+Please pray for the adult, teen, child, infant, or family who will receive the item you create, & for a future in which all parents can raise their children in peace.

 Our Helpful Hints & Tips section at the bottom of this page provides help on working with donated yarn, checking gauge and determining needle size.

 Please carefully read our General Guidelines before you start your project.

 Glossary.
 An alphabetical list of abbreviations and terms used in our patterns.

 Favorite Knitting4peace Patterns